Tag: Dr. B. Leela Prasad

 Q3) What is the best way to treat cervical myelopathy?

-Mild disease without any worsening or functional impairment can be managed non surgically.
-How ever they should be observed and examined at regular intervals for worsening.
+Mild disease without any worsening or functional impairment can be managed non-surgically.
+However, they should be observed and examined at regular intervals for worsening.
 Nonsurgical options may include

-surgery is recommended for all patients with functional impairment or worsening symptoms.
+Surgery is recommended for all patients with functional impairment or worsening symptoms.

 Q4) After surgery on the cervical spine, how long does it take to get better?